onflow/cadence-lang.org/docs/cadence_migration_guide/index.md

 ```

-Windows (in PowerShell):
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; Windows (in PowerShell):

 ```

 iex "& { $(irm 'https://raw.githubusercontent.com/onflow/flow-cli/master/install.ps1') } v1.12.0-cadence-v1.0.0-M4-2
 ```

-1. **Stage**: A new **_Staging process_** will be released in the coming weeks that checks if your updated code is compatible with Cadence 1.0.
+4. **Stage**: A new **_Staging process_** will be released in the coming weeks that checks if your updated code is compatible with Cadence 1.0.
 Complete this [form](https://docs.google.com/forms/d/e/1FAIpQLSfprZJLPSEAS6H7_oL0j6bzetDzkHPmDZHYAGgqAAOAdLDKqw/viewform) to stay informed about updates and receive recommendations tailored to your code.

 ### Resources